How to Install OpenSSH 8.0 Server from Source in Linux

 $ ./configure -h

-Once you have installed OpenSSH, open another terminal windows and check the version of OpenSSH now installed on your system.
+Once you have installed OpenSSH, restart SSH or open another terminal windows and check the version of OpenSSH now installed on your system.

 The various OpenSSH configuration files located at: